Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas State Stats and Trends

-- In Kansas State's five games this season, it has three wins against the spread.

-- This year, the Wildcats won ATS in their only game as an underdog of 6.5 points or more.
+- The Wildcats covered the spread in their only game when underdogs by 6.5 points or more.

-- Kansas State's games this season have hit the over on three of five set point totals (60%).
+- Kansas State's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

 - The Wildcats have turned the ball over eight times this season, two more turnovers than the Cyclones have forced (6).